docs

 ];

-In the above you’re mapping /say[/{message}] pattern to EchoController::say().
-For a request its instance will be created and say() method will be called.
-The pattern {message} part means that anything specified in this place will be written to message request attribute. [] means that this part of the pattern is optional.
+In the above, you map the /say[/{message}] pattern to \App\Controller\Echo\Action.
+For a request, the router creates an instance and calls the __invoke() method.
+The {message} part of the pattern writes anything specified in this place to the message request attribute. [] marks this part of the pattern as optional.

 You also give a echo/say name to this route to be able to generate URLs pointing to it.